 Marine shells as archives of environmental change.

 Welcome!
 I am a marine scientist with broad interests in climate change and biomineralization.
-I study connections between marine shells and ocean changes over the past ~12,000 years.
-I am especially interested in environmental impacts on bivalve biomineralization, and how we can use shell archives to tell us about past environmental variability.
-Shell records are particularly valuable because of the length and resolution of the records; accretionary calcium carbonate skeletons allow us to investigate changes at seasonal scales over thousands of years.
+I study connections between marine shells and ocean changes through time.
+I am especially interested in environmental impacts on bivalve biomineralization, and how we can use shell archives to tell us about past environmental variability over seasonal to millennial scales.

 Padilla Vriesman is pronounced "Puh-DEE-uh Vrees-min"

 UC Davis makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the information contained on these Web pages or the security or privacy of any information collected by these Web pages.
 All views expressed in this website are those of the author and not The Regents of the University of California.